jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 same evaluator written in the previous step, I didn't think you'd mind.

-The goal here is to show a little icon in the document library only if the “sc:isActive” property is set to true.
+The goal here is to show a little icon in the document library only if the `sc:isActive` property is set to `true`.
 If you are already thinking, “Hey, that sounds like an evaluator!” you've got it.

 Indicators are part of the “DocumentLibrary” config in